 The 8th century AD witnessed the arrival of traders from Arabia, Persia and China.
 They introduced the tribal communities of Lamu, Mombasa and Malindi to Muslim culture and traded gold, ivory, skins, rhino horns, spices and slaves.
 These traders eventually intermarried with the local communities they encountered resulting in the formation of a new civilisation that was part African and part Arabic which is now known as Swahili.

-Jomo Kenyatta became Kenya’s first Prime Minister from 1963-1964 and then was name President in 1964.
+Jomo Kenyatta became Kenya’s first Prime Minister from 1963-1964 and then was named President in 1964.
 Under Kenyatta, Kenya became one of Africa’s most stable and prosperous nations with a growing economy.
 His time in power was relatively peaceful and Kenya was admitted into the United Nations.
-Although Kenyatta is seen as the founding father of the Kenyan nation, he was not without fault.
+Although Kenyatta is seen as the founding father of the Kenyan nation, his leadership was not without controversy.
 He tended to favour his own tribe and was paranoid about dissent which led to corruption.
-Instead of making Kenya united, it became (and remains) a confederation of competing tribes.
+Instead of a fully unified Kenya, the country became (and remains) a confederation of competing tribes.

-Kenyatta was succeeded by his vice president Daniel arap Moi in 1978.
+Kenyatta was succeeded by his vice president Daniel Arap Moi in 1978.
 Moi ruled in virtual autocracy for nearly twenty-five years, becoming one of the richest men in Africa.
-Despite personal success, his rule is known as a time of corruption, censorship and nepotism.
+Despite their personal success, his rule is known as a time of corruption, censorship and nepotism.
 In 2002, he announced his retirement.
 Twelve opposition parties and religious groups united under the umbrella National Alliance Party of Kenya which became the National Alliance of Rainbow Coalition (NARC).
-At the beginning there was much infighting, but they eventually became a dynamic and unified party claiming a peaceful landslide.
+After much infighting, they eventually became a dynamic and unified party claiming a peaceful landslide.

 The end of 2007 saw elections that resulted in violence across the country because of disputed election results between the NARC and the Orange Democratic Movement (ODM).
-International mediators led by former UN Secretary General Kofi Annan were called in.
+International mediators led by former UN Secretary-General Kofi Annan were called in.
 An agreement was reached making Kibaki (the NARC leader) President and Odinga (ODM leader) the Prime Minister.
-Since the election riots, the government and civil society organisations created programmes with the goal of preventing similar situations in the future.
+Since the election riots, the government and civil society organizations created programmes with the goal of preventing similar situations in the future.

 A new constitution was put into place in 2010 which called for more power at a local government level as well as a bill of rights.
 The event was praised by the international community.
-Today, Kenya remains one of the foremost tourist destinations in Africa due to its natural attractions like the “Big Five” and of course Nairobi - the safari capital of the world.
+Today, Kenya remains one of the foremost tourist destinations in Africa due to its natural attractions like the “Big Five” and Nairobi - Kenya's capital and arguably the most modern city in East Africa.